 We strongly suggest that you don't get your own ecommerce merchant account, however, at least until sales warrant the added expense and hassle (you're responsible for keeping customer details secure), but use an Internet Payment Provider.
-Setup is then easy (the IPP will generally do it for you at no additional cost), and transaction charges are reasonable.
+Setup is generally easy (the IPP will generally do it for you at no additional cost), and transaction charges are reasonable.
+For all its problems, Paypal is well known and accepted, though many other internet payment service providers exist: